ZhaoJ9014/Multi-Human-Parsing/Annotation_Tools/Multi-Human_Pose/README.md

 ## Prepare Images for Annotation

-* Create a new folder named "data" and put the image data to annotate under ./data/; create a new folder named "label" and the annotations will be stored under ./label/ automatically after annotation.
+* Create a new folder named "data" and put the image data to annotate under ./data/; create a new folder named "label" and the annotations will be stored in "mat" format under ./label/ automatically after annotation.

 ## Annotation Instructions